General Surgery Claims *

 Main causes of general surgery medical negligence *

 General surgery covers a wide range of scenarios and procedures and each procedure comes with its own risks and possible side effects.
 Some of these procedures, while simple on paper, can be quite complicated.
-In cases of medical negligence procedures that are not carried out correctly can leave the patient with a whole new set of problems can be suffered by the patient if the surgery is incorrectly performed.
+A whole new set of problems can be suffered by the patient if the surgery is incorrectly performed.

 General surgery medical negligence refers to the following scenarios: